Jack the Ripper: Other alleged victims

 "The Whitehall Mystery" was a term coined for the discovery of a headless torso of a woman on 2 October 1888 in the basement of the new Metropolitan Police headquarters being built in Whitehall.
 An arm and shoulder belonging to the body were previously discovered floating in the River Thames near Pimlico on 11 September, and the left leg was subsequently discovered buried near where the torso was found on 17 October.
 The other limbs and head were never recovered and the body was never identified.
 The mutilations were similar to those in the Pinchin Street torso case, where the legs and head were severed but not the arms.

 Both the Whitehall Mystery and the Pinchin Street case may have been part of a series of murders known as the "Thames Mysteries", committed by a single serial killer dubbed the "Torso killer".
 It is debatable whether Jack the Ripper and the "Torso killer" were the same person or separate serial killers active in the same area.
 The modus operandi of the Torso killer differed from that of the Ripper, and police at the time discounted any connection between the two.
 Only one of the four victims linked to the Torso killer, Elizabeth Jackson, was ever identified.
 Jackson was a 24-year-old prostitute from Chelsea whose various body parts were collected from the River Thames over a three-week period between 31 May and 25 June 1889.

 On 29 December 1888, the body of a seven-year-old boy named John Gill was found in a stable block in Manningham, Bradford.
-Gill had been missing since 27 December.
+Gill had been missing since the morning of 27 December.
 His legs had been severed, his abdomen opened, his intestines partly drawn out, and his heart and one ear removed.
 Similarities with the Ripper murders led to press speculation that the Ripper had killed him.
 The boy's employer, 23-year-old milkman William Barrett, was twice arrested for the murder but was released due to insufficient evidence.
 No-one was ever prosecuted.